 EdiMarker loads Excel or Text files such as spotting session notes or any other list containing timecodes, footages, or minutes and seconds to create location markers in Pro Tools sessions, making it easy to navigate to individual ADR cues.

-This is particularly useful when the talent is not available for a local session.
+This is particularly useful when the talent is unavailable for a local session.

 In Closing

-As you can see, ADR is a fairly technical process, and there are a variety of tools and workflows available for getting it done.
+As you can see, ADR is a fairly technical process, and various tools and workflows are available for getting it done.

-Hopefully, this article has helped shed some light on this often misunderstood topic and served to ease any “ADR hesitancy” you might have been feeling.
+Hopefully, this article has helped shed some light on this often misunderstood topic and served to ease any “ADR hesitancy” you might have felt.

 It is well worth your time and effort to capture clean, high-quality audio on set and keep the need for ADR to a minimum.